transplantation-immunology-maastricht/saddle-bags/README.md

 AGCTAGCTA
 gctagctagctag

-## Annotating your exons
-Identifying the exons in your HLA sequence is a nontrivial challenge.
-We have provided a list of common sequences surrounding exon boundaries.
-See the [Release Page](https://github.com/transplantation-immunology/saddle-bags/releases) for a .pdf reference.
-These sequences can probably be found within your HLA consensus sequence at exon boundary sites.
-It may also help to use the [IMGT/HLA sequence alignment tool](http://www.ebi.ac.uk/ipd/imgt/hla/align.html) for more information on common exon patterns.

 ## EMBL Metadata Input format
-Sample ID: Specified by the submitting laboratory, you may use a value that is informative to you.
+Sample ID: Specified by the submitting laboratory, you may use a value that is informative to you, such as a sample or experiment number.
-Gene:
-Class I or II:
-Allele Local Name:
+Gene: Specify the gene name.
+For example, 'HLA-A' Class I or II: This tool requires a full-length Class I or II HLA sequence.
+Allele Local Name: Specify a identifier for this sequence.
+You may use the name of the next-closest HLA allele.

 Saddlebags will submit to EMBL Test environment by default, you must specify that the software target the Live / Production environment.

 EMBL sequence submissions must be associated with a Study/Project.
 You may specify the accession number of an existing EMBL study (Get this accession number from [EMBL Webin](https://www.ebi.ac.uk/ena/submit/sra/#home) ), or Saddlebags can create a new project to your specifications.
+This sequence metadata is collected by Saddlebags and included in the EMBL submission.

 ## For more information on EMBL's ENA format: